• Skip to primary navigation

 Simple Painted Toast

-The best part about crafting with real food is eating the craft!
-Of course, not all food crafts are edible, but for our painted toast we used safe, edible paint.
+Edible paint is a safe, kid-friendly mix used to decorate food like toast, cookies, cakes, or fruit.
+It’s made with ingredients you can eat, so kids can paint their snacks and enjoy them too.
 To make our edible paint, we combined a couple drops of water with our Wilton Icing Colors.
 Once we painted the bread, we popped it in the toaster oven, buttered our toast, and enjoyed a colorful snack.
 We used a similar method for our painted tortillas craft!

 Note: Many painted toast recipes call for milk instead of water, which works just as well!
 Yet, for this activity we wanted to omit dairy.